-- Listing endless streams of data (do not print the tables with the whole dataset as they can be too large); - Including graphs or diagrams that you do not describe in the text; - Forgetting to label the axes on the charts; - Using 3D charts to display 2D information. - Including material irrelevant to the work.
+- Including images or diagrams that you did not create yourself or did not obtain the permission to use from the author (even if the image is from the Internet). - Including graphs or diagrams that you do not describe in the text. - Forgetting to label the axes on the charts. - Using 3D charts to display 2D information. - Including material irrelevant to the work.